-The questionnaire was administered at the end of the winter quarter and will be administered again at the end of the spring quarter.
-A preliminary review of the 49,784 responses received from students in the winter suggests a similar overall pattern of results to those from the fall with students generally expressing positivity about their experiences with remote instruction.
-More information about the winter and spring efforts will be posted during the summer.
+The questionnaire was administered at the end of the winter and spring quarters.
+A review of the 49,784 winter responses and 44,520 spring responses suggests a similar overall pattern of results to those from the fall.
+Students generally expressed positivity about their experiences with remote instruction.
+For an overall look at the quantitative data from all three quarters, please see this summary report.

 Building upon our work in the spring, in Fall 2020 we provided instructors with direct access to all of the data associated with their individual courses (these “Course Feedback on Remote Instruction” results can be accessed through MyUCLA on the same page as the regular course evaluations).
 The questionnaire was streamlined and administered through the Evaluation of Instruction Program (EIP), the same process as course evaluations, resulting in more than 59,000 responses (a 46% response rate).
 The quantitative results are presented in a dashboard that allows for the responses to be disaggregated by course-level variables and self-reported student demographics.
 As in the Spring, the results from the Fall were overwhelmingly positive, thus we encourage readers to utilize the action-items generated in the Spring 2020 reports.
 Fall 2020 questions can be found in this PDF.

 (Screenshots of Fall 2020 dashboard: All responses)